jsmall16/Small-Python-Portfolio/StreamlitAppFinal/README.md

 Calling all coffee lovers and business owners!
 This interactive Streamlit app is brewed to perfection to meet all your data-driven business needs!

 ## Project Overview
-City Sips is an interactive Streamlit app that helps NYC coffee shop owners and enthusiasts alike to make smarter business decisions.
+City Sips solves the problem of unclear sales patterns and inventory planning for coffee shop owners.
+It is an interactive Streamlit app that helps NYC coffee shop owners and enthusiasts alike to make smarter business decisions.
 This app will provide strategic insights into:

 - Which products generate the most revenue
 - What locations have the most sales
 - What time of day should inventory be the most stocked
-- ...And more!
+- ...and more!

 ## Dataset Description
 This app uses the Maven Roasters: Coffee Shop Sales & Revenue Data from [Kaggle](https://www.kaggle.com/datasets/agungpambudi/trends-product-coffee-shop-sales-revenue-dataset/code).
 This dataset contains: